panique/huge/README.md

 ## Thanks

 This project is kindly powered by **[PHPStorm](http://www.jetbrains.com/phpstorm/)**.
-Thanks to IntelliJ for giving php-login free licenses of this wonderful IDE.
+A big "Thank You!" to IntelliJ for giving php-login free licenses of this wonderful IDE.

 ## Hire me